 18. Kick the Can

-Choose an open area, preferably paved, such as a driveway, and place an empty tin can in the center.
+Choose an open area, preferably paved, like a driveway, and place an empty tin can in the center.
 Collect at least four children and choose one to be the guard.
 While the keeper counts to 30, other children hide.

 The goal of the invisible children is to kick the can without being tagged by the guard.
 The guard’s goal is to keep the can from being kicked by tagging any kid who comes running toward it.
 When a child is tagged, they will freeze in place—the child who kicks the can or the guard who tags all the other players out wins.

 This simplified version of an old-fashioned dunking stall is ideal on hot days.
 Make your own by attaching a target to a dunk bucket.
 When someone hits the mark, whoever sits in the chair below gets soaked.
 Any number of people can play this cold summer game.